Skip to main content

 • Anti-inflammatory Action ∞ A healthy, NO-producing endothelium is less prone to the chronic inflammation that drives the formation of atherosclerotic plaques.

 By supporting this single, critical pathway, hormonal optimization protocols can have a broad and positive impact on the entire cardiovascular system.
-The improvement in is one of the most well-documented benefits of appropriately administered hormonal support.
+The improvement in endothelial function is one of the most well-documented benefits of appropriately administered hormonal support.

 Hormonal therapies can improve cardiovascular markers by enhancing the production of nitric oxide, which relaxes blood vessels, reduces inflammation, and prevents clot formation.